KavinSatheeskumar/Rose-Text-Editor/README.md

   Note that if *the project fails to build*, you should be running `rustup update && cargo update` as Rocket
   requires the latest version of Rust nightly and Rocket to be used.

+### Compiling the Project

+  Compile the project using `make` at the top level directory and then run with `cargo run` in the api directory.